 Services for Seniors

 Our mission at Senior Care Network is to positively impact the health and

 well-being of adults in our community throughout the care continuum.
 Comprised

 mainly of social workers and public health nurses, the Senior Care Network

 team provides our community with the following programs, resources and support:

-Our programs.
+Our programs and care coordination.
 Senior Care Network programs include the care coordination program and our

 50+ Health Connection membership program.

 Support and resources.
 Speak to a Resource Center staff member, learn about caregiver support,

 and find resources on aging for professionals, aging adults and caregivers.